Chocomunk/grand-theft-avery-2022/averyos/README.md

 ### Todo

-- [x] Add global puzzle state
-  - Can be used to solve puzzles (e.g. total explored nodes, was a file opened, etc...)
-  - Better to keep information in a "State" object rather than the nodes themselves for debugging puzzles and for interacting with client data vs. server data
-- [x] Add global environment variables
-  - Semantically different from global state.
-ENV data is tied to the OS, but puzzle state data is tied to the puzzles.
-  - Should store pwd, node history, path, master node, etc...
 - [ ] Start Puzzle state webserver
   - AveryOS backend send puzzle state to webserver.
   - Webserver serves (mobile-friendly) websites to users and forwards user interactions